Malcohol/BasicodeMazezaM/readme_template.md

 LISTING
 ```

 The makefile also generates an audio file called `MazezaM.wav`.
-This can be loaded on many old paltforms using a Basicode loader (or "Bascoder").
+This can be loaded on many old paltforms using a BASICODE loader (or "Bascoder").
 I have tested the program by loading the audio on several emulated platforms, including C64 and ZX Spectrum.
 Unfortunately, I have not managed to get BASICODE working on any Vic-20 emulator, so I'm not 100% sure if it works on that platform.
 If you have an actual Vic-20, I love to know if it works.